|Salary||$27.26 - $34.05/hour; $4,725.07 - $5,902.00/month; $56,700.80 - $70,824.00/year|

-The written examination may include multiple choice, true/false, fill-in, matching, and/or essay type questions directly related to the required knowledge and abilities for this classification.
+The online examination may include multiple choice, true/false, fill-in, matching, and/or essay type questions directly related to the required knowledge and abilities for this classification.

 Additional information and a study guide for this examination may be found on the BSCC website here.